Pier-Two/Lantern/README.md

-# Lantern.Beacon.Cli
+# Lantern

-Lantern.Beacon.Cli is a console application that runs a fully peer-to-peer (P2P) consensus light client for Ethereum.
+Lantern is a console application that runs a fully peer-to-peer (P2P) consensus light client for Ethereum.
 This project has received funding from the Ethereum Foundation for improving censorship resistance and decentralising access to Ethereum.

 ## Prerequisites